How to Be a Submissive Wife: 10 Powerful Signs to Know

 Submissive wives often display a calm, gentle demeanor.
 They may speak thoughtfully and sparingly, listening more than speaking, particularly in the presence of their husband, as a sign of respect and deference.

-7. Taking Care of Household and Emotional Work
+7. You Take On Most of the Household and Emotional Labor

 Managing household responsibilities and family emotional wellbeing often falls strongly on her shoulders.
 She may take initiative in creating a welcoming atmosphere, managing daily chores, and nurturing family relationships.